-This easy Amish-style Baked Oatmeal recipe is topped with apple, pear, and almond slices for a warm and satisfying start to any day.
+This easy Amish-style Apple Pear Baked Oatmeal recipe is topped with fall fruits and almond slices for a warm and satisfying start to any day.

 My first introduction to baked oatmeal happened at summer camp.
 I was in middle school at the time and had signed up for a week at a small Mennonite church camp in Northern Ohio.
 Little did I know that tiny camp would become one of my favorite spots for many years to come.
 For the next seven years, I would spend at least one week every summer swimming in the murky waters of the lake, making s’mookies, hiking through mosquito infested woods, writing silly skits, and passing notes to my friends in the bunk beside me.
 So many of my fondest childhood and high school memories were formed around the camp fires, quiet woods, and green rec lawn of that camp.

 Summer camps are not typically known for their food, but this was a Mennonite camp.
 And if there’s anything you should know about Mennonites, it’s that they know how to cook.

 My favorite meal was always Amish baked oatmeal–a simple dish of oats, brown sugar, eggs, and milk baked almost like a cake.
 It was warm and crumbly and hearty, the perfect start for a full day of activity.

 I still make baked oatmeal on a fairly regularly basis, and every time I make it, I get nostalgic for those long summer days.
 Over the years, I’ve experimented with all kinds of different variations and toppings, but this one is my new favorite.
 It’s made with Bob’s Red Mill’s almond flour, which adds flavor and texture, not to mention a good amount of protein and fiber.

 I normally love to top my baked oatmeal with fresh berries, but decided apples and pears were the more logical choice this time of year.
 Instead of saving them for a topping, I baked the slices right on top, and I am oh so glad I did!